 Before we carve into the details of Speckfest and why you should attend, here is a quick 101 on speck if you’re not familiar with this mountain smoked ham of South Tyrol.

 Speck’s roots go as far back as at least the 13th century when Tyrolean royal records first made reference to the ham.
-Preserving meat back then to ensure a lasting food supply required salting and smoking.
+Centuries ago, ensuring a lasting food supply required our ancestors to salt and smoke meat.

-South Tyroleans’ method of doing this evolved from blending traditional Northern European smoking methods with the outdoor curing practices of the Mediterranean.
-Making speck today continues following age-old principles of using “a little salt, a little smoke and lots of fresh mountain air”.
+South Tyroleans’ method of preservation arose from combining traditional Northern European smoking methods with the outdoor curing practices of the Mediterranean.
+Today, making speck continues following these age-old principles of using “a little salt, a little smoke and lots of fresh mountain air”.